Sequential Decision Making with Expert Demonstrations under Unobserved Heterogeneity: Learning in Markov Decision Processes (MDPs)

-\xhdr{Baselines} We compare \methodabbrv\ to the following baselines.
-(1) \texttt{ExPLORe}, proposed by \citet{li2024accelerating} to accelerate off-policy reinforcement learning using unlabeled prior data.
+\xhdr{Baselines} We compare \methodabbrv\ to the following: (1) \texttt{ExPLORe}, proposed by \citet{li2024accelerating} to accelerate off-policy reinforcement learning using unlabeled prior data.
 In this method, the offline demonstrations are assigned optimistic reward labels generated using the online data with regular updates.
 This information is then combined with the buffer data to perform off-policy learning.
-(2) \texttt{Naïve Boot-DQN}, which is the original implementation of Bootstrapped DQN with randomly initialized Q-networks~\citep{osband2016deep}.
-The latter baseline is purely online.
+(2) \texttt{Naïve Boot-DQN}, which is the original Bootstrapped DQN with randomly initialized Q-networks~\citep{osband2016deep}.

-\xhdr{Results} \cref{fig:deep-sea} demonstrates the average reward per episode achieved by the baselines for $T = 2000$ episodes.
+\xhdr{Deep Sea Results} \cref{fig:deep-sea} demonstrates the average reward per episode achieved by the baselines for $T = 2{,}000$ episodes.
 For each goal distribution, we run the baselines with $30$ different seeds and take the average to estimate the expected reward. \methodabbrv\ outperforms the baselines in all instances.
-However, the gap between \methodabbrv\ and the fully online \texttt{Naïve Boot-DQN}, which measures the effect of using the expert data, decreases as we go from the low-entropy setting (upper left) to the high-entropy task distribution (bottom right).
-This observation is consistent with the empirical and theoretical results discussed in \cref{sec:bandit} and confirms our expectation that the expert demonstrations may not be helpful under strong unobserved confounding (strong task heterogeneity).
-Moreover, we note that the \texttt{ExPLORe} baseline substantially underperforms, even compared to the fully online \texttt{Naïve Boot-DQN} (except for the first task distribution with zero-entropy).
-This is potentially because \texttt{ExPLORe} uses actor-critic methods as its backbone model, which are shown to struggle with deep exploration~\citep{osband2019behaviour}.
+However, the gap between \methodabbrv\ and the fully online \texttt{Naïve Boot-DQN}, which measures the effect of using the expert data, decreases as we go from the low-entropy setting (upper left) to the high-entropy distribution over the contexts (bottom right).
+This is consistent with the empirical and theoretical results discussed in \cref{sec:bandit} and confirms our expectation that the expert demonstrations may not be helpful under strong unobserved confounding (strong heterogeneity).
+The \texttt{ExPLORe} baseline substantially underperforms, even compared to the fully online \texttt{Naïve Boot-DQN} (except for the first distribution with zero-entropy).
+We suspect this is because \texttt{ExPLORe} uses actor-critic methods as its backbone model, which are shown to struggle with deep exploration~\citep{osband2019behaviour}.

 \xhdr{Frozen Lake Results} We run all the baselines for $90{,}000$ steps with $30$ different seeds. \cref{tab:frozen_lake_average_reward} shows the average reward after $500$ evaluation steps at the end of the training. \methodabbrv\ outperforms the baselines in almost all instances except for the case of $\beta = 0.1$, which corresponds to a nearly random expert.
 On the other hand, \texttt{ExPLORe} achieves near-optimal results for $\beta = 0.1$.
 We hypothesize that \texttt{ExPLORe}'s performance is mainly due to the superiority of their base actor-critic model since it can achieve near-optimal performance even when the expert trajectories are low-quality.